 2. Underwater Room At Manta Resort, Tanzania

 With a $1,700 day rate and a three night minimum, staying in the out-of-this-world Underwater Room isn’t cheap.
-Your quarters float approximately 820 feet off the shores of Tanzania, in the crystal clear waters of a marine conservation area.
-Accompanied by a personal fundi ( Bantu for expert or guide) and your very own captain, guests are shown the ins and outs of their private floating three-story island.
+Your quarters float 820 feet off the shores of Tanzania in the clear waters of a marine conservation area.
+Guests are shown the ins and outs of their private floating three-story island by a personal fundi ( Bantu for expert or guide) and private captain.

 “We will then leave you alone to enjoy your new surroundings.
 A kayak, snorkel and fins will be provided.
 The underwater room lies in what we call the blue hole, which has some fantastic coral heads and an abundance of marine life.”
 Imagine snorkeling and waving down to your wife or husband watching from the comfort of a soft king bed.
 Crazy.